openid-foundation-japan/800-63-4/_sp800-63b/sec5_authenticators.ja.md

 The verifier **SHALL** use approved encryption and an authenticated protected channel when requesting memorized secrets in order to provide resistance to eavesdropping and adversary-in-the-middle attacks.
 -->

-Verifier は, Memorized Secret を要求するときには, 盗聴や Adversary-in-the-Middle Attack に対する耐性を提供するために, 承認された暗号による暗号化と認証された保護されたチャネルを使用することになる(**SHALL**).
+Verifier は, Memorized Secret を要求するときには, 盗聴や Adversary-in-the-Middle Attack に対する耐性を提供するために, Approved な暗号による暗号化と Authenticated Protected Channel を使用することになる(**SHALL**).

 <!--
 Verifiers **SHALL** store memorized secrets in a form that is resistant to offline attacks.
 Memorized secrets **SHALL** be salted and hashed using a suitable password hashing scheme.
 Password hashing schemes take a password, a salt, and a cost factor as inputs and generate a password hash.
 Their purpose is to make each password guess more expensive for an attacker who has obtained a hashed password file and thereby make the cost of a guessing attack high or prohibitive.
 A function that is both memory-hard and compute-hard **SHOULD** be used because it increases the cost of an attack.
 While NIST has not published guidelines on specific password hashing schemes, examples of such functions include Argon2 [[Argon2]](references.md#ref-argon2) and scrypt [[Scrypt]](references.md#ref-scrypt).
 Examples of approved one-way functions include Keyed Hash Message Authentication Code (HMAC) [[FIPS198-1]](references.md#ref-FIPS198-1), any approved hash function in [[SP800-107]](references.md#ref-SP800-107), Secure Hash Algorithm 3 (SHA-3) [[FIPS202]](references.md#ref-FIPS202), CMAC [[SP800-38B]](references.md#ref-SP800-38B), Keccak Message Authentication Code (KMAC), Customizable SHAKE (cSHAKE), and ParallelHash [[SP800-185]](references.md#ref-SP800-185).
 The chosen output length of the password hashing scheme **SHOULD** be the same as the length of the underlying one-way function output.